Today, I'll answer that age-old question: what are the best places to live in Mexico?

 But I think it's enough to give you an idea.

-Before I knew any information about Mexico, these were the type of things I wanted to know when I asked myself that momentous question: Where are the best places to live in Mexico?
+Before I knew any information about Mexico, these were the type of things I wanted to know when I asked myself that momentous question: Where to live in Mexico?

 The main reason Mexico has become my favourite Latin American country is due to its impressive number of incredible cities that are safe, vibrant and picturesque.
 While countries such as Colombia and Brazil also boast a handful of amazing cities, the general lack of safety is a bit of a turnoff for those looking for somewhere to live longterm.